 “Suddenly the president of where you were hoping to go and call your second home and your safe home says you are not welcome here,” said Parsi.
 “It’s 120 extra lunches.
 It’s 120 extra dinners.
 It’s 120 days of extra rent, medications for someone who doesn’t have any money.”

 Mona Siam is a lesbian refugee advocate who fled Jordan because of persecution based on her sexual orientation.

 Both she and Quigley noted refugees who resettle in the U.S. undergo a screening process that can take more than two years to complete.
 Siam said LGBT refugees who live in refugee camps are also targeted from “people from your society who probably persecuted you.”

 “The United States sets a very good example to the world,” she said, speaking about the travel ban and the suspension of the U.S. Refugee Admissions Program.
 “So when the U.S., which is the only superpower, like this sets that example it’s giving other countries that can actually host these refugees . . . on the same bar.”

 “Nobody chooses to be a refugee,” added Siam.

-A Pakistani court granted Bhatti permission to undergo sex-reassignment surgery.
+A Pakistani court granted Martina permission to undergo sex-reassignment surgery.
 She nevertheless fled the country because of persecution she said she experienced because of her gender identity.

-“Nobody leaves their home country without any reason,” said Bhatti.
+“Nobody leaves their home country without any reason,” said Martina.

-“Refugees are making the U.S. a better place,” said Bhatti.
+“Refugees are making the U.S. a better place,” said Martina.